 Looking at his Instagram feed (@keydetail) was so entertaining.
 I found myself looking at his work and scrolling, scrolling along with his IG feed, for far too long!

 York is lucky to have this “pearfect” (see what I did there?) mural in their city.

 Location: 127 E. Newton Avenue

-There’s so many ways to interpret Dizz Gavins’ neon blue, pink, yellow and red mural.
-An organic rhythm takes shape here that reminds us both of the caverns in Luray, with it’s stalagmites and stalactites, and of slime bouncing to a beat.
+There are so many ways to interpret Dizz Gavins' neon blue, pink, yellow, and red mural.
+An organic rhythm takes shape here that reminds us both of the caverns in Luray, with its stalagmites and stalactites, and of slime bouncing to a beat.
 Yup, I said it.
 If slime could dance.

 The colorful “splashes” are typical of this artist's work as you can see in his online shop.